jthlim/jeff-modifiers/README.md

 2. Save jeff-modifiers.py from this repository
 3. Drag and drop the file into plover

-Diagrams created with [jeff-visual-stroke](https://github.com/jthlim/jeff-visual-stroke) dictionary:
+Diagrams created with [jeff-visual-stroke](https://github.com/jthlim/jeff-visual-stroke) dictionary.

+You may also be interested in [jeff-numbers](https://github.com/jthlim/jeff-numbers)